Skip to main content

 Key Takeaways

-• Acid is not the enemy: Long-term acid suppression has trade-offs.
-We aim to restore function, not block it forever.
+4. Acid is not the enemy: Long-term acid suppression has trade-offs.
+We aim to restore normal function rather than block acid forever.

 Scientific References